Giant

 E2

-Display shows E2 and unit shuts down shortly after starting
+The display shows E2, and the unit shuts down shortly after starting.

 Outlet Temperature Sensor Fault